isomerpages/moe-holyinnocentshigh/_about/Departments/Science.md

 **<u>2021 Singapore Youth Science Fair</u>**<br>
-Our lower secondary students participated in the 2021 Singapore Youth Science Fair, in the Engineering Sciences & Environment Category.
-2 teams were awarded the commendation & accomplishment award for their research efforts.
+Our lower secondary students participated in the 2021 Singapore Youth Science Fair, in the Engineering Sciences &amp; Environment Category.
+2 teams were awarded the commendation &amp;
+accomplishment award for their research efforts.
 We are proud of their hard work, and the spirit of resilience and teamwork they have demonstrated in research and experimentation.<br>
 ![](/images/Science%20Department/9%20youth%20science%20fair.png)<br>